hashicorp/otto/website/source/intro/getting-started/infra.html.md

 In this step, you learned about how Otto manages infrastructures and built a simple infrastructure that we can deploy applications to.

-The goal of Otto is build real, production quality infrastructures for hobbyists or professionals.
+The goal of Otto is to build real, production quality infrastructures for hobbyists or professionals.
 Otto codifies industry best practices and brings them to you in a single command.